rednodelabs/rnl-demokit-rtls/README.md

 node app.js -s
 ```

-You will find two different JSON message formats.
+You will find two different JSON message formats:

 The ranging type, containing the raw distances between nodes, e.g.:
 ```
 {"type":"ranging","distances":[[1,2,100],[3,2,70]]}
 ```
-where each element of the array refers the initiator node id in the first position,
-the responder node in the second position, and finally the measured distance between them.
+where each element of the array refers the initiator node id in the first position, the responder node in the second position, and finally the measured distance between them.

 The coordinates type, containing the processed coordinates, e.g.:
 ```